Ritwikrajsingh/Ritwikrajsingh/README.md

 - :seedling: Still learning.
 - :robot: Crazy for gadgets.
 - :zap: Fun fact: Can easily be lured by a cup of tea and ....
 Yeah!
 I'm [technophilic](# "According to Wikipedia, Technophilic is a personality, having strong enthusiasm for technology, especially new technologies such as; personal computers, the Internet, mobile phones, etc..").
-- :heart_eyes: Perfect time = Code :computer: + Tea :tea: + Music :headphones:
+- :heart_eyes: Perfection = Code :computer: + Tea :tea: + Music :headphones:
 ### Stats
 <div>
 <p align="center">